Home | ||

 The mission of the Frederic Remington Art Museum is to collect, exhibit, preserve and interpret the art and archives of Frederic Remington.
 We foster an appreciation for and understanding of the artist by educating our audience in the visual arts, providing a context for Remington's art and times, and offering hands-on opportunities to individuals of all age groups.

-The Frederic Remington Art Museum, located in Ogdensburg, New York, houses a comprehensive collection of original Remington paintings, sketches and sculptures, as well as a broad array of personal effects and correspondence that serve to bring the artist and his vision to life.
 Many of Remington's best-known sculptures and oil paintings can be found in the Albert Priest Newell Gallery.
 Changing exhibits of his North Country and Canadian watercolors, sketches, and illustrations hang in the Addie Priest Newell Gallery.
-Personal possessions, studio equipment, and memorabilia are displayed throughout the museum. |
+Personal possessions, studio equipment, and memorabilia are displayed throughout the museum.

 The Lucy Desi Center for Comedy and The Lucille Ball Desi Arnaz Museum.